Nothing-will-break-me/virtual_buddy/README.md

 ## Virtual buddy
 Application for tracking sport progress and improving your virtual character.
-Designed for mobile apps, but currently supported in web.
+Designed for mobile platforms, but currently supported in web.

 #### Prerequisites
 - python 3.11